puppeteer/puppeteer/docs/api.md

   continuePriority: number;
 }

-// This strategy supports multiple priorities based on situational
+// This approach supports multiple priorities based on situational
 // differences.
-You could, for example, create a strategy that
+You could, for example, create a config that
 // allowed separate priorities for PNG vs JPG. const DEFAULT_CONFIG: InterceptResolutionConfig = {
   abortPriority: 0,